jjnether/obsidian_backup/jnetherton/DA/Active Orders/Project Nightcrawler.md

 - no W2 operation failure timeout
 	- removed:
 - PLT02 term - auto mode
+- PSV55 - Open all ways from breaker failure on load fault fed from Way 1

 PSV05 := ((R_TRIG ACT05Q AND PLT01) OR (R_TRIG RB07 AND NOT PLT01)) OR (PSV05 AND 52CLT AND NOT ACT28Q) # W3 TRIP
 - local and remote open